lessiee/Reporter/README.md

 Telegram Report Tool

 A modern Telegram reporting utility built with Python and Telethon.
-This project demonstrates asynchronous programming, clean terminal interfaces, and Telegram API integration through a modular and easy-to-understand codebase.
+This project demonstrates asynchronous programming, terminal application development, and Telegram API integration through a clean and modular codebase.

 ✨ Features